Dynamic-Book/doc/3-References/100-DyboApp/README.md

 **Task** (class `DyTask`)

-Describe a task (homework) for a given course, the related course is determined by the time slot and the date.
+Describe a task (homework) for a given course, the related course is automatically determined by the selected time slot and date.

 * date
 * timeSlot